-At IHE Delft I am the Research coordinator and the Online Education coordinator of the MSc program in Water management and Governance.
+At IHE Delft I am the Coordinator of the MSc program in Water Management and Governance.
 I also coordinate the module "Leadership and collaboration for sanitation change" in the MSc Sanitation program, as well as the summer course Visual methods for water communication.
-I also teach and supervise students at the Master in Cultural Anthropology and Sustainable Citizenship of the University of Utrecht, as well as of the Master in International Development of the University of Amsterdam.
+I also teach and supervise students of the Master in Cultural Anthropology and Sustainable Citizenship of the University of Utrecht, as well as of the Master in International Development of the University of Amsterdam.

-Committed to public engagement and crossover projects, and enjoying the collaboration with artists, photographers and journalists, I host the podcasts “The Sources of the Nile” and “Water Alternatives Podcast”, and I am the editor of IHE Delft Water Governance Blog, FLOWs.
+Committed to public engagement and crossover projects, and enjoying the collaboration with artists, photographers and journalists, I host the podcasts “The Sources of the Nile”, “Water Alternatives Podcast”, and "Si dice acqua".
+I am the editor of IHE Delft Water Governance Blog, FLOWs.

-I am one of the members of IHE Delft Research Ethics Committee and I am also the Ethiopia Country Coordinator for our Institute (together with Paolo Paron)
+I am one of the members of IHE Delft Research Ethics Committee.

 Beside academic work, I have more than ten years experience in international development cooperation, working both long term and consultancy positions for bilateral agencies (Italian Ministry of Foreign Affairs), multilateral institutions (UN Habitat), local authorities and international NGOs, in Africa (Ethiopia, South-Sudan, Kenya-Somalia and Morocco), Serbia and Myanmar.